grantmeadows/Super-Mario-Bros/README.md

 ## Super Mario Bros, World 1 Stage 1

-This project is replicates from scratch, the first stage from the first world of Super Morio Bros using Unity
+This project replicates from scratch, the first stage from the first world of Super Morio Bros using Unity